-The Km values of GEF-mediated exchange were high enough for us to obtain the Km and kcat by fitting the data for a range of Gsp1 concentrations to the exponential form of the Michaelis-Menten equation.
-However, as the Km for the GAP-mediated hydrolysis for many of the Gsp1 variants is 0.1-0.4 μM, to obtain the kcat and the Km from the fitting the data for a range of [Gsp1:GTP] would require measuring GTP hydrolysis at a Gsp1:GTP concentration of <50 nM, which is too low for reliable measurement of fluorescence signal increase by the phosphate sensor.
+For the GEF-mediated exchange reaction, the Km values were high enough for us to obtain the Km and kcat by fitting the data for a range of Gsp1 concentrations to the standard exponential form of the Michaelis-Menten equation.
+However, as the Km for the GAP-mediated hydrolysis for many of the Gsp1 variants was rather low (0.1-0.4 μM), to obtain the kcat and the Km from the fitting the data for a range of Gsp1:GTP concentrations would require measuring GTP hydrolysis at Gsp1:GTP concentrations of <50 nM, which is too low for a reliable measurement of fluorescence signal increase by the phosphate sensor.
+We thus used the integrated Michaelis-Menten equation as explained below.

 2. Estimating the kcat and Km parameters of GAP-mediated hydrolysis using an accurate solution to the integrated Michaelis-Menten equation.